Louis292/SimpleTabList/README.md

 # Simple TabList Plugin V1.0 [📖]
 ## Introduction

-A simple plugin created by Louis_292 to customize and personalize your server chat.
+A simple plugin created by Louis_292 to customize and personalize your server TabList.

 ## Features